kevonc/kevoncheung.com/content/articles/20201118-copywriting-dave-gerhardt.md

 Back in March 2020, I was very active on my LinkedIn trying to engage my network.

-Soon I realized the engagement numbers weren’t moving at all.
+Soon I realized the engagement numbers weren't moving at all.

 I spent some time looking at the best marketer I knew, Dave Gerhardt and studied how he did it.
 And I learned that it all came down to copywriting skills - which I sucked at.
 I was determined to get that fixed.